 I've been tinkering with electricity and electronics since I was around 13.
 I'm guessing the initial interest came about after being electrically shocked because I didn't know you couldn't stick a butter knife into a toaster in order to get the stuck toast out when it was burning.
 Or it was the result of receiving and assembling a toy kit am radio transmitter I received for Christmas.
 I don't know why, but I'll never forget that 50' piece of wire with those strange looking insulators that I hung from my upstairs bedroom window.
 It wasn't long after that, when a neighborhood friend and I pretended to be disc jockies and broadcast music to the neighborhood.
 Next item that had an influence on me was the Popular Electronics article that had a schematic on how to build a electonic contraption called a color organ.
 I was always going to build one but just never got around to it.
 For those wondering what an electronic color organ is, it was a device that took its input from your stereo via a cable attached to the rca output jacks.
 The color organ had three 110 volt outlets that would allow you to attach colored lights.
 This device would than modulate the signal to the colored lights based on the frequency and intensity of the music coming from your stereo.
 It was typically a "three channel" device.
 So you would attach some red lights to the low frequency side, some green lights to the medium frequency side, and finally some blue lights to the high frequency side.
 Put in your favorite music and you could then watch the lights flash and flicker based on the music you were playing.
 This was the first thing I thought about when I discovered syncronized Christmas music.

 Why?
-Your childhood has a huge influence on your life long ambitions.
+Your childhood has a huge influence on your lifes path.
 When I was a kid my Mom and Dad would take us kids out at night, driving through the neighborhoods to ooh and ah at all the other peoples homes that would be decorated with lights.
 It was true family time.
-Of course mom was the Christmas Fanatic who always decorated to the 9's.
-For me, it was the secondary reason for Christmas.
+Of course it was mom who was the Christmas fanatic back in the early 1960's.
+She always decorated to the 9's.
+Once I was old enough, it was me that climbed the 14' ladder to hang the lights on the eves.

-And yes, we won more than our share of "static" Christmas light contests.
+And yes, we won more than our share of the Three Rivers city "static" Christmas light contests.

 Now we enter the 21st century.
-Get your computer hooked up to some channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
+Hook your computer up to some technologically advanced channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
 If only Mom and Dad were here today to see them.

 So I guess credit kind of goes to all three of these individuals for starting the synchronized christmas lighting craze.
 After I saw Carson's video, I too said, "my time has come for synchronized lighting".
 And the rest is history.